deathstar/QServSqlite/readme.md

 COMPILATION INSTRUCTIONS
 --------------------------

 Please make sure you have all of the requirements for compiling (listed above) installed before continuing.

-1) Download QServ by [clicking here](https://codeload.github.com/deathstar/qserv2020/zip/master) or run "git clone https://github.com/deathstar/QServ2020" from command line (requires git): "sudo apt-get install git" or http://sourceforge.net/projects/git-osx-installer/
+1) Download QServ by [clicking here](https://codeload.github.com/deathstar/qserv2020/zip/master) or run "git clone https://github.com/deathstar/QServ2020" from command line

-2) place the qserv2020 folder on your Desktop and make sure it's named accordingly

-3) Open command line and type: "cd Desktop/qserv2020"

-4) Run the cmake command (or select the qserv2020 folder from the CMake GUI): "cmake ."

-5) Run the make command: "make"
+2) run "cmake .; make" to compile QServ

-6) Run the start server command: "./qserv" for a live log, "nohup ./qserv &" for background
+6) Run the start server command: "./qserv" for a live log, "nohup ./qserv &" to run your server in the background; The log will append to nohup.out.

-Note: if you just use "./qserv" you will need to keep the window open to keep the server running.
-It is suggested that you always run "nohup ./qserv &" to keep the server up in the background and output the log to nohup.out.

 - Press Control-C to stop, or use "top" to get the PID of QServ then use "kill PID" to kill a background server